Diagnosed with a rare central nervous system cancer: Sally’s story

 50 year-old Sally, wife and mother to two young daughters was diagnosed with central nervous system lymphoma in 2019 after having had a suspected stroke.

-Sally told us about her experience and how funding from The Royal Marsden Cancer Charity supported her treatment journey.
+Here, Sally shares how funding from The Royal Marsden Cancer Charity supported her treatment journey, including being the first patient on an innovative new imaging tool

 “It all started in September 2018.
 I hadn’t felt right for a while and had been experiencing terrible migraines and dizziness.
 I just wasn’t myself and the headaches were getting worse."